alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 and this space inside the enclosure will be occupied by air.
 Lift at 500m and 30 °C is now down to 7.6 kg.
-In fact, according to this [handy density calculator](https://aerotoolbox.com/density-altitude/) our little airship would hardly be able to keep airborne!
+In fact, according to this [handy density calculator](https://aerotoolbox.com/density-altitude/) our little airship would hardly be able to keep airborne at all!
 So one of the challenges is to reduce hydrogen losses, or make a faster trip, or save even a few grams here and there.